paragliding training center

 by Had Robinson

 Timing 2-cycle paramotors is not an easy task, even with the correct tools.
-This is because they do not have a movable coil or distributor.
+Some, like the Top 80 and Minari, do not have a movable coil assembly.
 For this reason, the flywheel has to be clocked relative to the crankshaft.
-The Italian paramotors commonly use IDM ignition systems which also include the flywheel.
+The Italian paramotors commonly use IDM ignition systems which also includes the flywheel.
 These flywheels are slightly different for each paramotor but the location of the magnets are identical.
 The most accurate way to check the timing is to use a camshaft timing wheel and a timing light available from any auto parts store.

 If the timing is too far advanced, the engine will knock, which can destroy it.
 If the timing is too far retarded, the engine will lack power and overheat.
 Timing must be set properly for the engine to run its best.
 Clutched and non-clutched engines often have different values due to the lack of inertia in clutched engines that is required to "kick" the piston past TDC (top dead center).
 Those who have clutched engines with a non-flash starter know how difficult they can be to start.

 1. Top dead center (TDC) dial indicator 14mm – This can be made from an old spark plug with the insides removed.
 Dial indicators are so cheap (in the U.S.) that (5) minute epoxy can be used to set the indicator in the modified spark plug if drilling and tapping a hole for a set screw cannot be done.
 Alternatively, an Innovative Products of America 7880 14mm Thread Top Dead Center Indicator along with a clamping dial indicator gauge can be used but this will cost much more than making the indicator yourself.